 There are also other permaculture designed sources of water.
 The main jewel in our system is the glacial filtered twenty foot deep water reservoir at the bottom of the vineyard.
 We are able to prove the veracity of strictly organic/biodynamic vineyard standards being met not only with feeding the water to the young vines but also to ourselves as this system also feeds the farmhouse and is piped for stock watering and garden irrigating.
 In our system the winter rains filter through the glacial till to the reservoir where a submersible pump runs on alternative energy and pumps the water back uphill to 4000 gallons in holding tanks.
 This gives plenty of pressure from the gravity drop to feed the farm’s needs at the bottom of the valley.
 An intricate irrigation system of lines runs from the gravity tanks with a pressure compensated drip valve at each of the 3,500 vines delivering precisely and conserving water.
 What comes down from the sky forms part of a greater permaculture looped system.
 You might have the picture that the utility bills are very low around here!
 Yes, heat, power, water and disposal are all done naturally, free and sourced off-grid at the farm.

 The property has been enhanced with mature orchards of apples, pears, cherries, apricots, plums, saskatoons, aronias, kiwis, other fruits, a hazelnut orchard and fertile market garden fields.

-Now that we have completed the farm project and taken it from raw land to a functional farm, we will be offering it for sale in 2018.
-If you would like more information, Click Here for contact information and we will be happy to respond.
+Now that we have completed the farm project and taken it from raw land to a functional farm, we will soon be offering it for sale.
+If you would like to talk with us more, Click Here for contact information and we will be happy to give you a call.